How to Avoid Phishing | How to Prevent Phishing Attacks

-What it is- DKIM records (Domain Keys Identifier Mail) allows the recipient of the email to verify that is was sent and authorized by your domain by using a public key encryption.
+What it is- Public key encryption is used by DKIM records (Domain Keys Identified Mail) to allow the recipient of the email to verify that your domain was sent and authorized it.

 WHY it is important- Having a DKIM record will help to protect your domain against email spoofers by validating emails sent out by your domain.
-By using the public key encryption it can compare the original email that was sent out with what was recieved to detect if there was any tampering done to the original message by hackers as well as confirm that the email was sent out by your domain.
+Furthermore, public key encryption can verify the integrity of an email and detect tampering while confirming its sender and domain.

-HOW to implement it- This is the third and final TXT record you will want to add to your DNS server and will look similarly to the below.
+HOW to implement it- This is the third and final TXT record you will want to add to your DNS server and will look similar to the one below.

 v=DKIM1; k=rsa; p=MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEAw1psAF54fc+sGFIek+kJ0KP2WDqBqlwnMrXvszDsyBUPfKjrWIabl357kOqCAdkVKnvh6dLv4+O3ZMAsocSpTaw/JjrSugOcxVTa6xI2aEfMgXO0DAfxjb5oS7Yv8LUErSVl3mnGY6UaS1aSzcpT65sSIfvzGQo8/NXOQP3bVwrgqutgRYCI4nWBbe47pfipeZTaCfzDo2afI5+6ERrW56pNQsr1nuML9cZzCocJGjeoWTCHd6IIoRZ7bYiBf3PJFJN0zqIikzLGdpz5dzS6e6YhAznvKGXrqe6I1pvYDdT3mfZsJr0Zf8oNowSwZOaXjYoBE7oQ/8x+lyYes/w8QwIDAQAB;

-Want to know if your domain is in need of protecting?
-Submit your domain through our website [LINK] and we will do a quick free test for you to let you know if your protected.
-Please be advised that due to our small time there may be some time before we are able to get back to you however we will do our best to respond as soon as possible.
+Want to know if your domain is in need of protection?
+Submit your domain through our website LINK and we will do a quick free test for you to let you know if you are protected.
+However, we’re a small team and may experience delays in responding, but we’ll do our best to reply promptly.

 If you can kindly verify from your end as well that would be much appreciated.